Fractional executive: History

 The rise of fractional executives was particularly driven by small to mid-sized businesses, in the decades starting in the 2010s, including those under $10 million in revenue, that needed senior leadership expertise but could not justify the cost of a full-time C-suite hire.
 These companies benefited from access to experienced executives who worked across multiple businesses, providing strategic oversight, process improvements, and leadership at potentially reduced costs of a full-time executive.

 Specific definitions and application cases have been discussed in a congress organized by the Italian HR Directors Association (AIDP) and the Italian Chief Financial Officers Association (ANDAF).

 The concept has gained increasing popularity through the 2020s as startup companies tried to optimize their use of resources and bring in highly skilled leaders as needed.

 One notable example of the success of the fractional executive model was A-team, a fractional executive platform launched in 2021 in response to the Great Resignation.
 In 2022, A-team announced that it had raised $60 million in funding from a group of investors led by Tiger Global and including Jay-Z's Marcy Venture Partners, indicating that the fractional executive model was gaining recognition as a legitimate and valuable approach to business leadership.
 The fractional executive model has also spread towards Europe with 10x.Team and Mateerz being notable examples.

+In India, the fractional executive model has gained traction particularly in the mid-market segment, with platforms emerging to serve sectors such as manufacturing, retail, and financial services.

-An emerging global community of fractional executives developed, with communities like The Fractional Executive, Fractional Connections, and Fractionals United providing resources and networking opportunities for fractional executives from around the world.
+An emerging global community of fractional executives developed, with communities like The Fractional Executive, Fractional Connections, Lead Fractional and Fractionals United providing resources and networking opportunities for fractional executives from around the world.
 These communities also offered access to job listings, industry events, and educational opportunities.

 Founded in 2024, the Fractional Leadership Alliance was the first global association representing leaders of Fractional Firms, Marketplaces, Educational Organizations, Communities, and Companies who are committed to progressing the field together.
 The FLA operated globally and was open to all Business Owners and Investors interested in being at the ground floor of this changing work landscape.
 Together, they give members a shared voice to advocate for the collective interest, and elevate the industry to a higher professional standard.

 The fractional executive model is expected to continue growing in popularity as companies seek to optimize their resources and bring in specialized expertise on a flexible basis.
 With the support of major investors and the emergence of global communities, fractional executives are set to play an increasingly important role in the business world in the years to come.